 Pityriasis lichenoides is an uncommon rash of unknown cause.
 It can range from a relatively mild chronic form to a more severe acute eruption.
-The mild chronic form, pityriasis lichenoides chronica (PLC), is characterised by the gradual development of symptomless, small, scaling papules that spontaneously flatten and regress over a period of weeks.
-At the other end of a continuous clinical spectrum of pityriasis lichenoides is the acute form, characterised by the abrupt eruption of small scaling papules that develop into blisters and crusted red-brown spots.
+The mild chronic form, pityriasis lichenoides chronica (PLC), is characterised by the gradual development of symptomless, small, scaling papules that spontaneously flatten and regress over weeks.
+At the other end of a continuous clinical spectrum of pityriasis lichenoides is the acute form, characterised by the sudden eruption of small scaling papules that develop into blisters and crusted red-brown spots.
 This form is also known as pityriasis lichenoides et varioliformis acuta (PLEVA).

 Infections that have been associated with both PLC and PLEVA include:

 Lymphoproliferative disorders are conditions in which there excessive numbers of lymphocytes (T- and B-cells), including lymphoma.
 The idea that pityriasis lichenoides may be a lymphoproliferative disorder arises because lesions of patients with pityriasis lichenoides showed the presence of immune T-cells with specific CD30+ markers or antigens in PLEVA, and loss of CD7 antigens on T-cells in PLC.
 These characteristics of T cells are indicators of lymphoproliferative disorders.

 The third theory behind the cause of pityriasis lichenoides is the detection of circulating immune complexes (aggregations of antigens and antibodies) deposited in the skin in some patients with the condition.

 PLC has a more low-grade clinical course than PLEVA.
 PLC lesions may appear over several days, weeks or months.
 Lesions at various stages may be present at any one time.